Nishkalkashyap/notes/replies/manu-email-1.md

 !!! note Sidenote
 Currently there are very less `graphical user interface` runtime environments.
 Exceptions being things like MATLAB, and jupyter notebook.
 Which have there pros and cons.
 Quark aims to fill that void by providing `HTML, CSS and Javascript` powered GUI's, since this stack is the undisputed king for frontend development.

 Also, Quark is fully extensible (unlike MATLAB).
 You can install (almost) any of the 900,000 packages on the [npm repository](https://npmjs.com) and use the packages you're already fimiliar with.
-You don't need to lean anything new.
+You don't need to lean anything new if you're already fimiliar with the stack.
 !!!

 ##### 2. _`Since Quark aims to be an IDE, it would make complete sense to integrate a debugger to debug large codebases `_